rezonant/rezonant.dev/public/resources/unreal/cpp/build.md

 # The Source folder

 Unreal Build Tool looks for C++ source files as well as Target and Module definitions within the Source folder of a given project.
 Target definitions are located at the top level (just inside Source) and Modules are located in their own subfolders.
 You can have as many or as few organizational folders above an Unreal module as you need.

 # Targets

 A Target is recognized by existence of a file ending in ".Target.cs" being present within the Source folder.
 Typically a game project has two targets, a Game target and an Editor target.
-A game with the name of "ActionRPG" for instance would have
+A game with the name of "ActionRPG" for instance would have:

 - `ActionRPG.Target.cs` -- this is the Game target
 - `ActionRPGEditor.Target.cs` -- this is the Editor target.

+A game project can have multiple game and editor targets, which may be useful for creating specific builds that have different modules included, different build configurations, etc. This is rare in most simple projects.

 A Target can be one of the following types: